CianMclennan/resume-site/src/index.md

 ::: section introduction

-I'm a software engineer who is commited to learning and improving their craft.
+I'm a software engineer who is committed to learning and improving their craft.
 From a young age I have been passionate about all things related to technology and software and as I have grown so has my passion.

 In my younger years I wanted to make Games.
 And after I finished secondary school I went on to do a course in Video Games development.
 During this time I realised that I had more interest in making software than games.
 So decided to get my degree in Computer Science.

-Later I've worked full time in the e-learning industry making single page applications on demand for a variety of clients and more recently I work for 888sport where I am being given many opertunities to work with many newer web technologies.
+Later I've worked full time in the e-learning industry making single page applications on demand for a variety of clients and more recently I work for 888sport where I am being given many opportunities to work with many newer web technologies.

 From 2017 to 2019 I lived in Japan where I studied Japanese and was able to pass the Japanese-Language Proficiency Test at an N3 level.